 The scenery of the Main is distinct from that of the Middle Fork; we’re traveling through the 2.3 million-acre Frank Church River of No Return Wilderness.
 This broad canyon is heavily forested with towering pines and conifers and, early in the season, blanketed with vibrant wildflowers.
 We may be welcomed to the Main by a family of otters swimming near our boats, a herd of bighorn sheep scaling a steep canyon wall, a giant elk or moose wading in the shallows, or if we’re lucky, a black bear standing sentinel on shore.

-The journey through the Frank Church brings new discoveries: With half the gradient and twice the water volume, the Main is a pool and drop river, alternating quiet stretches to look for wildlife or fish, and big rolling rapids like Salmon Falls, Big Mallard and Growler.
-We’ll stop at a few of the historical sites such as Buckskin Bill’s homestead and Jim Moore’s place (maybe you’ll find the fortune he buried in the hillside!), and perhaps a stop and short hike to Barth Hot Springs.
-Avid hikers may enjoy a challenging climb to Rabbit Point, where the beautiful views are well worth the effort of getting there.
+The journey through the Frank Church brings new discoveries: With half the gradient and twice the water volume, the Main is a pool and drop river, alternating quiet stretches to look for wildlife or fish, and big rolling rapids like Five Mile, Big Mallard and Elkhorn.
+We’ll stop at a few of the historical sites such as Buckskin Bill’s homestead and Jim Moore’s place (maybe you’ll find the fortune he buried in the hillside!), and perhaps a stop and short hike to Barth Hot Springs or the peaceful Yew Grove.
 The fishing is excellent during these days, and on trips in July and August, warm air and water temperatures encourage frequent refreshing dips in the river.

 On day 11 there’s a great swimming hole near French Creek, and some of the river’s best rapids including Ruby, Lake Creek, Lightning Creek, Chair Creek, and Fiddle Creek.
 We parallel the Forest Service road and say goodbye to those leaving the trip after the Main.
 On day 12 the river parallels the highway past Riggins, Time Zone Bridge and onto Hammer Creek where the Lower Salmon officially begins.